Madhushreevp/dopeDNA/Understanding_Series/01_Understanding 'Python'/README.md

     4.  boolean
     5. None
    - variable is name to any memory location
+   - variable names are case sensitive i.e. 'ABC' and 'abc' are 2 different variables
    - in python, string can be in single or double or triple quotes
    - in python, datatype is identified by itself
    - in python, datatype name can start with letters, underscore but not with digits & space
    - in python, variable names are case sensitive i.e. 'ABC' and 'abc' are 2 different variables
    - in python,   <code style="color : black"> type(variable_name) </code>  is a built-in function which returns datatype of any variable
    - same rule applies for identifer (identifier is class or function or variable name )

+  * Operators :
+     1. Arithmetic : +,-,*,/,**,//
+     2. Assignment : =,+=,-=,*=,/=
+     3. Comparison : ==,>=,<=,!=,>,<
+     4. Logical    : and , or , not

+   * Typecasting :
+     - Process of changing 1 datatype to another
+     - **type(variable)** : syntax

+  * Strings :
+     - enclosed in single,double,triple quotes
+     - string concantentation
+     - slicing ->  using index from 0 to n (where n is not considered , n-1 is endpoint)
+     - slicing ->  -ve index used from -1 to -n (when last character is to be obtained & length is unknown)
+     - slicing ->  slicing done using skip value  ( [l : m : n])

+  ### NOTE :
+        1. By default in python , number is in float datatype.
+        2.  <code style="color : black">os.listdir()</code> : used for listing all files in directory
+        3. Typecasting does not gurantee to change but it will try to change the dataype
+        4.  input is always as a string in Python
+        5. If  different datatype is required then it can be done using Typecasting

 **:)**